vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 तस्माद्विष्णुप्रसादाय वैष्णवान् परितोषयेत् । प्रसादसुमुखो विष्णुः तेनैव स्यानसंशयः ॥

 "For winning the grace of the Lord, one should please the devotees of the Lord Vishnu.
 By this alone, the Lord becomes pleased.
 There is no doubt about it."

-192

-Essence of Srimad Rahasyatraya Saram

 When a Bhagavatha is offended by a person, it is necessary that he should beg pardon of that Bhagavatha for having committed that offence.
 The instance of Lakshmana and Sugriva praying for excuse mutually when Lakshmana was harsh on Sugriva for having delayed to meet Rama, is quoted by the Acharyas to illustrate this point.

 It is the understanding of the shastras that the Lord is going to excuse such sins that occur even intentionally, when one surrenders unto Him with a prayer to excuse his faults.
 So, it is decided in this section that the Lord who is ever compassionate, will pardon such Prapannas who have consciously committed offences, when they pray for pardon by practising a second Prapatti.
 By his surrender for liberation, all the accumulated sins will be terminated by the Lord.
 The sins that occur inadvertently will not stick to him.
 The lord is sure to grant him moksha for his first and primary Prapatti itself.
 It will never fail.
 If such a Prapanna does not repent and pray for pardon with a second Prapatti, even in that case, the Lord will not deprive him of the fruit of his first Prapatti, but inflicts on him punishment and thus, purifying him, takes him to His side.
 Such is the greatness of Prapatti and consequendy, the greatness of the compassion of the Supreme Lord.
 This is pointed out in the concluding verse -